Vocational Transition IEP Goals and Lesson Ideas | SPED Lesson Planner

 Disclosing Disability and Requesting Accommodations Practice

-Use age-appropriate scenarios to help students decide if, when, and how to disclose a disability and request supports such as extra processing time, written instructions, or noise reduction.
-This is especially important for students transitioning to competitive integrated employment and aligns with self-advocacy goals.
+Use age-appropriate scenarios to help students decide if, when, and how to request workplace accommodations such as written directions, extra processing time, visual schedules, or noise reduction.
+This lesson directly supports vocational transition IEP goals for self-advocacy and competitive integrated employment readiness.

 Workplace Social Boundaries Mini-Lessons